-It’s not always possible to completely prevent bad dreams, but setting the stage for good sleep can help ensure you snooze more soundly and feel better-rested.
-Sleep hygiene involves ensuring both your habits and sleep environment are ideal for quality rest.
+It’s not always possible to completely prevent bad dreams, but setting the stage for good sleep can help ensure you snooze more soundly and feel better rested.sleep environment are ideal for quality rest.involves ensuring both your habits and

 Your sleep space can have some bearing on your resting state.
 Ideally, bedrooms should be cool, dark and quiet.
 Temperatures in the 60s to low 70s are considered best.
 Remove or turn off light sources like TVs, VCRs, and alarm clocks, and consider light blocking shades if you live in an urban area or sleep past sunrise.
-White noise machines or earplugs can be helpful for drowning out bothersome noise.
+Earplugs can be helpful for drowning out bothersome noise.

 In terms of habits, keeping a regular bedtime and waketime throughout the week is a key part of supporting your internal clock, as is daily moderate exercise, daily sunlight exposure and a regular evening relaxation routine.

-Caffeine, alcohol and nicotine can all affect sleep in different ways, and are best avoided the hours before bedtime.
-Keeping bedtime snacks light and avoiding spicy foods or those that cause indigestion is also recommended.
+Caffeine and other stimulants can all affect sleep in different ways, and are best avoided the hours before bedtime.
+When eating before bed, keep bedtime snacks light and avoid spicy foods or those that cause indigestion.

 Talk or Write It Out

 Some psychologists believe talking about dreams and getting social support to put them in perspective is key to reducing anxiety following nightmares.
 This might take the form of talking out dreams with a therapist, discussing them with a partner or in a group setting, or via independent journaling.

 If you wake up shaken from a nightmare and can’t get back to sleep right away, it could be helpful to get out of bed and write the dream down, and even change its course.